 - Once the internal temperature has reached 165°F and the skin is crispy and to your liking (consider broiling for a few minutes at the end) take it out and let rest for a few minutes.

 - How to cut the chicken in half: Place the chicken breast side up.
 Cut with a heavy, large knife (such as a butcher knife) right across the middle of the bird in one firm, measured, decisive motion, breaking the rib cage and driving the knife all the way down.
-Support with one hand as shown below.
+Support with one hand as shown above.

 How Long to Roast a Chicken?